 8 Back Pain Conditions That Mainly Affect Women

-Higher incidences of back pain in women can be because of any of these reasons- changes in pelvic musculature during pregnancy and childbirth, hormonal changes throughout the reproductive phase, and changes after menopause.
+Higher incidences of women's back pain can be because of any of these reasons- changes in pelvic musculature during pregnancy and childbirth, hormonal changes throughout the reproductive phase, and changes after menopause.
 Another factor is also the fact that most women have to perform the duties of a caregiver, whether as a mother or as a maternal authority in a household.
 This often begins a cycle of overuse injuries to the back musculature.

 Here are 8 Back Pain Conditions That Mainly Affect Women:

 Coccydynia, or pain in the tailbone pain at the end of the spine is 4 times more common in women than in men.
 The area of pain often feels tender on touching and can be painful.
 It can be caused by accidents or fall, pregnancy-related injury, or poor posture.
 The pain can severely affect daily routine activities like sitting, driving and performing household chores.

 2. Women's Back Pain During and After Pregnancy